kubernetes/enhancements/keps/sig-instrumentation/4785-crdmetrics-controller/README.md

 Resource State configurations in languages that are well-known throughout the ecosystem, and enables me to get going without learning another DSL (domain-specific language).

+#### Story 3

+As a Cluster Admin, I want to expose additional metrics from core resources that Kube State Metrics does not provide out of the box, so I can observe custom tailored metrics for my use case.

+#### Story 4

+As a maintainer of a project that makes use of Custom Resources, I want to provide configuration on how to generate metrics for them via an externally managed resource, so my users can deploy them along-side on the same cluster.

 ### Notes/Constraints/Caveats (Optional)